DLBPointon/TDB-obs-quartz/content/Personal Projects/TMDB.md

+---
+project: TMDB
+date_started: NA
+status: Needs more Research and Dev Time
+tags: ["TDB", "personal"]
+type: ["Software", "Dockerisation", "Learning", "Networking", "Databasing"]
+---

-The Traumatic Media DataBase is a project I started in 2021 in order to provide a simple way to search for media which may have a scenes that could be considered traumatic.
+Description:: The Traumatic Media DataBase is a project I started in 2021 in order to provide a simple way to search for media which may have a scenes that could be considered traumatic.

 This was inspired through seeing the effects of Birth Trauma on multiple woman I personally know and, through my wife, the effect that the trope of suprise traumatic birth scenes in popular media can have.

 My plan for this project is to make a robust full stack project and then "give" it to the Birth Trauma Association to aid in raising awareness.
 This project has also been built with other traumatic events in mind and can be expanding on when needed.